EAS Station Setup Instructions

 - Add:

-SECRETKEY=your-generated-key,POSTGRESPASSWORD=your-password, etc.
+SECRET_KEY=your-generated-key,POSTGRES_PASSWORD=your-password, etc.

 This approach ensures your configuration persists across Git redeployments.

-Docker Compose (Command Line)
+systemd (Command Line)

 For command-line deployments:

-1. Clone the repository
+# 1. Clone the repository

 git clone https://github.com/KR8MER/eas-station.git

-docker-compose up -d3.
-Access the setup wizard
+# 3. Access the setup wizard

-Navigate to: http://localhost/setup
+# Navigate to: http://localhost/setup

-4. After configuration, restart
+# 4. After configuration, restart

 The .env file is already included in the repository, so no initialization script is needed.